asifsanjary/ListsNotesReminders/README.md

 # To-Dos Notes Reminders App

-An Android App to record your notes, todos and reminders.
+An Android App to manage your Todo-List, Notes and Reminders.

 ## Download App